 Terms: Value varies depending on the project, to a maximum of $10,000.
 More than one fellowship may be awarded during each fiscal year.
-The fellow is required to carry out research in Montreal during the 2014-15 fiscal year (May 2014-April 2015).
+The fellow is required to carry out research in Montreal during the 2015-16 fiscal year (May 2015-April 2016).
 May be renewable.

 Requirements: We invite applications from a variety of individuals, including graduate students, scholars and professionals.
 Preference will be given to applicants spending at least one month in Montreal and who take advantage of the rare and unique materials held in the Osler Library and McGill University.
 Fellows are required to submit a report of their work suitable for publication in the Osler Library Newsletter and may be requested to give a brief presentation at the University.

-Deadline: All documentation must be received by March 1st, 2014 (extended).
+Deadline: All documentation must be received by March 1st, 2015.

 For More Information: please contact Christopher Lyons, Head Librarian, Osler Library of the History of Medicine, McGill University, christopher [dot] lyons [at] mcgill [dot] ca or 514-398-4475, ext. #09847